-- On a sidewalk. - In front of a public or private driveway. - Within an intersection. - Within 15 feet of a fire hydrant in a place where parallel parking is permitted, or 20 feet of a fire hydrant if angle parking is permitted. - On a crosswalk or within 20 feet of a crosswalk. - Within 30 feet of a traffic control signal at the side of a highway.
-Next to or opposite any highway construction zone. - Next to any vehicle already parked on the side of the highway (double parking). - In a space reserved for the handicapped unless you have the special license plate or window placard.
-Wherever parking is prohibited by signs or curb markings. - Within a bicycle lane. - nassonaar curb loadina zono unloss actually l - In a passenger curb loading zone unless actually loading or unloading passengers.
+- On a sidewalk. - In front of a public or private driveway. - Within an intersection. - Within 15 feet of a fire hydrant in a place where parallel parking is permitted, or 20 feet of a fire hydrant if angle parking is permitted. - \bullet On a crosswalk or within 20 feet of a crosswalk. - Within 30 feet of a traffic control signal at the side of a highway. - Next to or opposite any highway construction zone.
+Next to any vehicle already parked on the side of the highway - (double parking).In a space reserved for the handicapped unless you have the special license plate or window placard. - Wherever parking is prohibited by signs or curb markings. - Within a bicycle lane.
+In a passenger curb loading zone unless actually loading - In a passenger curb loading zone unless actually loading or unloading passengers.